raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DNS Stateful Operations, it is helpful to understand the kind of long-lived operations that it is intended to support.

-DNS Stateful Operations uses "DSO request messages" and "DSO response messages".
+DNS Stateful Operations uses three kinds of message:
+"DSO request messages", "DSO response messages", and "DSO unacknowledged messages".
-DSO request messages are further subdivided into two variants, "acknowledged request messages"
-(which generate a corresponding response message) and "unacknowledged request messages"
+A DSO request message elicits a DSO response message.
-(which do not generate any corresponding response message).
+DSO unacknowledged messages are unidirectional messages and do not generate any response.

+Both DSO request messages and DSO unacknowledged messages are formatted as DNS request messages (the header QR bit is set to zero, as described in {{format}}).
+One difference is that in DSO request messages the MESSAGE ID field is nonzero;
+in DSO unacknowledged messages it is zero.

 The content of DSO messages is expressed using type-length-value (TLV) syntax.

-In a DSO request message the first TLV is referred to as the "Primary TLV" and determines the nature of the operation being performed, including whether it is an acknowledged or unacknowledged operation;
+In a DSO request message or DSO unacknowledged message the first TLV is referred to as the "Primary TLV" and determines the nature of the operation being performed, including whether it is an acknowledged or unacknowledged operation;
 any other TLVs in a DSO request message are referred to as "Additional TLVs"